 Though you cannot see it anymore than you can see radio waves or television signals, the air around you is literally charged and “crackles” with the power and energy of Satan’s broadcast.

 It is absolutely critical to see how this spirit works in people.
-It is the single most important key to understanding exactly how Satan can deceive and manipulate over six billion people.
+It is the single most important key to understanding exactly how Satan can deceive and manipulate over seven billion people.

 Before further examining the devil’s role and how he came to be as he is, consider this illustration.
 It demonstrates how Satan can influence and sway humanity through his broadcast.